surgiie/blade-cli/README.md

 export PATH=~/.config/composer/vendor/bin:$PATH
 ```

+### Installing Entire App

-You can also download specific tag version release from releases and make available in `$PATH`:
+You are also welcome to install the entire app if you dont want to use the standalone binary via composer global install by downloading a specific tag version release from releases and make available in `$PATH`:

 ```
 # in ~/.bashrc or equivalent